 Inside the behavior of the UK looters, why do they make such bad choices?

 The recent riots got me philosophically thinking and the following analysis is the results of those thoughts.
 Much of the behavioural science is from the book “Predictably Irrational”, which I highly recommend.
-I realised [...]
+I realised upon [...]

 The Running Man : My Gym Routine

 Following on from last weeks’ EDC post, here is the list of what I take to the Gym.
 Notes: As the great Eddie Izzard said, I have “techno joy!”.
-This means I tend to [...]
+This means I tend to take [...]

 Announcing: buddhabooks.co.uk is now open